jess-excell/stuck-ducks/_posts/level-1/c#/2024-10-05-hello-world.md

 ---
 Hi ducks!
 Today we are going to learn how to output "Hello World" to your screen using C#.

 For this tutorial, I'd recommend you use [programiz][programiz].
-This will allow us to practice writing code online, without actually needing to install python.
+This will allow us to practice writing code online, without actually needing to install an IDE (a place where you write code).

 You should see that the page is made up of 2 parts: on the left, we have `Main.cs` and on the right, we have `Output`.
 When we click the blue Run button, the code inside `Main.cs` is compiled and executed, and the result will be shown in the output.
 This out